Jonathan Bane

-Jonathan Bane (born September 4, 1991) is an American football quarterback for the San Antonio Gunslingers of the National Arena League (NAL).
+Jonathan Bane (born September 4, 1991) is an American former professional football quarterback.
+He is the head coach for the San Antonio Gunslingers of the Indoor Football League (IFL).
 He played college football at Dakota Wesleyan.

-Early years
+Early life

 Bane first played high school football for the Rogers High School Eagles of Rogers, Texas before transferring to play for the Temple High School Wildcats of Temple, Texas.
-He left Rogers his junior year due to a disagreement with the head coach.
+He left Rogers his junior year due to a disagreement due to a disagreement between the head football coach and athletic director over the treatment of Eagles players.
 He was ruled ineligible for varsity sports for a year by the University Interscholastic League.
 Bane then played on Temple's junior varsity team and did not appear in any varsity games until the final contest of his senior season and an ensuing playoff game.
 He then signed to play football at Trinity Valley Community College.
 He was in a car crash his senior year that severely hampered his ability to walk.
 Bane was not in college his first year out of high school.